Native American Indian Center of Central Ohio

-As Native people, there is no doubt that 500 plus years of Western colonialization has dramatically impacted our life ways.
-For us, this is not just an undeniable truth, but also a reality we must live with on a daily basis.
-All we need to do is take a look around to be instantly reminded of what has happened to our people and ancestral homelands over this time period.
+NAICCO, like many others, has taken full notice of what is going on around us during these trying times of today.
+It is easy for us to recognize the origins of these deep-rooted tensions and unrest we are witnessing today, for it dates back hundreds of years into our Indigenous-ancestral history.
+As Native People, there is no doubt that 500 plus years of Western colonialization has dramatically impacted our life ways.
+This is not just an undeniable truth, but also a reality we must contend with on a daily basis.
+All we need to do is simply take a look around to be instantly reminded of what has happened to our Native People and ancestral homelands over this time period.
 Because of this, is exactly why NAICCO exists today, and still stands as strong as it does.

-Many of the issues and concerns we deal with on a regular basis at NAICCO derive from hundreds of years of historical and intergenerational traumas.
-We don’t agree with how things turned out for our people, and at the same time we know that we cannot go back and undo history.
-What we can be sure of though, is that we have a choice in matters when it comes to positively impacting our people’s lives in this day and age so they have a real chance at achieving a brighter future.
-With that said, know that we have been busy doing just that at NAICCO.
-Not only have we made this choice, but we’ve taken the action necessary to make a number of bold steps forward over the past several years.
-We see and support our relatives out there on the frontlines fighting for the removal and replacement of insensitive insignias, names, and other monikers, but for us, this is not an area we can afford to prioritize at this time.
-In order to make a real difference in our Native people’s lives we must continue forward with our mission work, and with our sights set on accomplishing bigger and better results than those we have already come to realize at NAICCO.
-For us to break stride at this point would be a complete disservice to our people and all that we have accomplished to date.
+Many of the issues and concerns we deal with on a regular basis at NAICCO derive from hundreds of years of historical and intergenerational related traumas.
+We don’t agree with how things turned out for our Native People, and at the same time we know that we cannot go back and completely undo history.
+What we can be sure of though, is that we have a choice in matters when it comes to positively impacting our Native Peoples’ lives in this day and age; so that they have a real chance at achieving a brighter future.
+With that said, know that we have been busy doing just that here at NAICCO.
+Not only have we committed ourselves to this mission, but we’ve taken the action necessary to make a number of bold steps forward over the past several years – prioritizing the focus areas of cultural preservation/restoration, social development, and economic development.

-Here at NAICCO, we carry with us the honor and responsibility of being the caretakers of our Native people’s home in Central Ohio.
+As leadership at NAICCO, we carry with us the honor and responsibility of being the caretakers of our Native Peoples’ home here in Central Ohio.
 We do this from our hearts and with the intention of honoring and respecting the foundational teachings our elders and ancestors passed on to us.
-With that said, and in light of the current climate around us, let us leave you with this teaching:
+With that said, and in the light of healing, we’d like to leave you with this insightful teaching:

-Thank you for your attention, consideration, and overall understanding.
+Thank you for your attention, consideration, understanding, and support.

 Ty & Masami Smith

-To learn more about NAICCO, our mission work, our people, our history, NAICCO Cuisine, our campaign to acquire a home of our own here in Ohio, and how you can support our efforts and vision, please explore all the links on this website and visit our Facebook page:
+To learn more about NAICCO, our mission work, our people, our history, NAICCO Cuisine, and how you can support our efforts and vision, please explore all the links on this website and visit our social media links below.